jiangfengming/spa-history/README.md

     beforeChange() will be called before location change.

     Arguments:
-      to: Location object.
+      to: A normalized location object.
 The location will be changed to.
-      from: Location object.
+      from: A normalized location object.
 The current location.
       action: String.
 What action triggered the history change.
         push: history.push() is called.
         replace: history.replace() is called.